pytask-dev/pytask/docs/source/how_to_guides/bp_scalable_repetitions_of_tasks.md

-# Scalable repititions of tasks
+# Scalable repetitions of tasks

-This section gives advice on how to use repitions to quickly scale your project.
+This section advises on how to use repetitions to scale your project quickly.

 ## TL;DR

-- Loop over dictionaries which map ids to `kwargs` to create multiple tasks.
+- Loop over dictionaries that map ids to `kwargs` to create multiple tasks.
 - Create the dictionary with a separate function.
 - Create functions to build intermediate objects like output paths which can be shared more easily across tasks than the generated values.

 ## Scalability

-Parametrizations allow to scale tasks from $1$ to $N$ in a simple way.
+Parametrizations allow scaling tasks from $1$ to $N$ in a simple way.
 What is easily overlooked is that parametrizations usually trigger other parametrizations and the growth in tasks is more $1$ to $N \cdot M \cdot \dots$ or $1$ to $N^{M \cdot \dots}$.

-To keep the resulting complexity as manageable as possible, this guide lays out a structure which is simple, modular, and scalable.
+This guide lays out a simple, modular, and scalable structure to fight complexity.

-As an example, assume we have four datasets with one binary dependent variables and some independent variables.
-On each of the data sets, we fit three models, a linear model, a logistic model, and a decision tree.
+For example, assume we have four datasets with one binary dependent variable and some independent variables.
+We fit three models on each data set: a linear model, a logistic model, and a decision tree.
 In total, we have $4 \cdot 3 = 12$ tasks.

-First, let us take a look at the folder and file structure of such a project.
+First, let us look at the folder and file structure of such a project.

 ```
 my_project